Mandelbroccoli-digital/mandelbroccoli-site/README.md

 # mandelbroccoli-site
-This is the repo to store and share all Mandelbroccoli related dat.
+This is the repo to store and share all Mandelbroccoli related data.